 3. Iwate Prefecture

-As I told you from this article, the farmers’ markets in Japan are amazing.
+As I told you in this article, the farmers’ markets in Japan are amazing.
 Likewise, there are still a lot of farmers markets in Japan you should visit.
-Please do share your experience in the comment box below about farmers markets in your hometown.
-Besides, do not forget to tell me about your story when you visit the farmers market in Japan!
+Please do share your experience in the comment box below about farmers’ markets in your hometown.
+Besides, do not forget to tell me about your story when you visit the farmer’s market in Japan!